HieuKien2307/Personal-project/README.md

 # Personal-project
-## There are some problems with the links so just click on one project to view its.
+## There are some problems with the links so just click on any project to view.
 Sorry for the inconvinience